-Total administrative expenses are higher when compared to the previous periods, which is mainly explained by the timing of expenses.
+Salaries and employee benefits are higher this year given additional staff was hired to address industry needs, as well as salary increases.
+Other administrative expenses are lower when compared to the previous periods, which is mainly explained by the timing of expenses.